-At the time of admission, advisors review transcripts and evaluate all course work completed at other colleges or universities.
+At the time of admission, an advisor reviews transcripts and evaluates all course work completed at other colleges or universities.
 Advising plans are developed and any deficiencies related to licensure requirements are noted.
-If additional course work is needed, the student's advisor will indicate the course work needed for licensure or a middle school endorsement.
-Each student must confer with his/her assigned advisor before enrolling in the program and during each advising period to ensure that all requirements are being successfully completed.
+If additional undergraduate course work is needed, the student's advisor will indicate the course work needed on an advising plan.
+Students must confer with their assigned advisors before enrolling in the program and during each advising period to ensure that all requirements are being successfully completed.

 |ELED 400||CURRICULUM, INSTRUCTION, AND ASSESSMENT||3|